 Our overnight, residential Summer Camps are designed as a progressive program; first attending SEACAMP I, then SEACAMP II and SEACAMP III.
 All of our labs and field activities build on what was learned and accomplished in the previous session.
 Enrollment will be first come, first served and will require a $300.00 deposit payment to secure spot in desired program and session date.

-Our day camp program, SEACAMP Jr., is open to students entering 5th & 6th grade in the Fall 2019.
+Our day camp program, SEACAMP Jr., is open to students entering 5th & 6th grade in the fall of 2020.
 Once enrollment is open, tuition payment will be required to secure spot in desired session.

 First time campers should look over our SEACAMP Jr. and SEACAMP I programs.
 As a progressive program SEACAMP II students are required to first attend SEACAMP I and our SEACAMP III students are required to first attend SEACAMP II.
 All of our SEACAMP II sessions have a SEACAMP I session prior for students who would like to stay for two sessions consecutively.

 Day Camp Programs:

 - Full tuition payment is due at enrollment.
 Tuition for SEACAMP Jr. includes all gear, equipment, supervision and transportation for activities.